 - Table Mountain Trail in Upper Stevens Creek County Park will be CLOSED until April 2023 for repair.
 This may affect trail connections through the county park from Saratoga Gap and Monte Bello preserves.
 Read more at the Santa Clara County Parks website.

-Main parking (31 spaces): Available at the CalTrans Vista Point parking lot located southeast corner of the Skyline Boulevard (Highway 35) and Highway 9 intersection.
+Saratoga Gap Vista Point Parking Area (30 spaces + 1 ADA): Located on the southeast corner of the Skyline Boulevard (Highway 35) and Highway 9 intersection, on Caltrans property.
 Cross Highway 9 to reach the trailhead for Saratoga Gap Open Space Preserve, located at the northeastern corner of this junction.

 - Bicyclists: Bicycles are allowed on designated trails only (marked on map).
 Helmets are required.
 Observe the 15 mph trail speed limit (5 mph when passing).
 E-bikes are not allowed on most Midpen trails.
 Avoid startling hikers and equestrians by announcing your presence when approaching from behind.
 For more information visit the Bicycle Access page.